 The main event

 The main courses were equally attractive.
 My sage and onion arancini were served with grilled asparagus and roasted red peppers, dotted with a vibrant orange carrot puree.
 The colours of a Mediterranean summer!
 I am in awe of any chef who can rustle up a decent arancini ball – getting the right balance of textures – and these would have been given the thumbs up from a native Sicilian.
 Perfectly crisp, crumbed spheres filled with a subtly sage flavoured sticky rice.

 Hubby’s expertly cooked, slightly pink, duck breast was accompanied with 50-pence-piece sized medallions of fondant potato, tenderstem broccoli and segments of cinnamon infused, poached pear, which made a refreshing change to the classic duck and orange combo.

 I hadn’t planned to indulge in a dessert but our super-attentive waiter raved about the puddings.
 He explained that he had the enviable task of sampling all the dishes on the recently launched summer menu, and the desserts should not be missed.
 Hubby has FOMO tendencies, so we couldn’t leave without following up on the waiter’s claims!

 Our dark chocolate fondant didn’t disappoint.

 Thick, dark, gooey chocolate oozed from the cakey exterior and mingled with the creaminess of the honeycomb ice-cream and sharpness of fresh raspberries.
 Our waiter was right to praise the puds!

 Take your best friend, your mum, your partner, someone you want to impress.
 Brightonians, don’t be discouraged by the out-of-town location.
 The Glass House is well worth the drive, or taxi journey.
 Wickwood’s Country Club has six guest rooms, so why not stay over?

-See the listing for The Glass House Restaurant – Wickwoods Country Club
+Want to know more about The Glass House Restaurant – Wickwoods Country Club?